nextcloud/docker/README.md

 # Adding Features
-A lot of people use additional functionality inside their nextcloud installation.
+A lot of people want use additional functionality inside their nextcloud installation.
 If the image does not include the packages you need, you can easily build your own image on top of it.
-The [examples folder](https://github.com/nextcloud/docker/blob/master/.examples) gives a few examples on how to add certain functionalities, like including the cron job, smb-support or imap-authentication.
 Start your derived image with the `FROM` statement and add whatever you like.

 ```yaml